 Based on analysis conducted by the BLM wildlife biologist with input from USFWS and NDOW, I find that there will be no significant impacts to threatened or endangered species or their habitat as a result of the lease sale.
-If and when oil and gas activities are proposed, the Lease Notice addressing such species would alert prospective operators that they are required to survey for and protect any threatened, endangered, or special status species present in the proposed area of operations.
+No threatened or endangered species or their critical habitats were found to occur on the proposed lease parcels.
+If and when oil and gas activities are proposed, the Lease Notice addressing such species would alert prospective operators that they are required to survey for and protect any threatened, endangered, or special status species that may be present in the proposed area of operations.